Myropillia, Sumy Oblast: History

+By the resolution of the Presidium of the All-Russian Central Executive Committee of May 12, 1924, Sudzhansky Uyezd was abolished, and Miropolye became part of the newly formed Borisovsky District (Grayvoronsky Uyezd since 1925) of Kursk Governorate, Russian SFSR.
+On 16 October 1925, the Krenichanskaya Volost of Grayvoronsky Uyezd, including the town of Miropolye, were transferred to the Ukrainian SSR.
+From September 1927, it was the center of the Miropolye District in the Sumy District; from February 27, 1932, the district was in the Kharkiv Oblast; and from January 10, 1939, in the Sumy Oblast.
+As a result of collectivisation, the Holodomor, and World War II, there was a high death rate.
+During the Great Patriotic War, Miropolye was occupied by Nazi troops.
+In late February and early March 1943, the 232nd Rifle Division (2nd Formation) fought heavily for Miropolye, eventually liberating it.
+After the war, Miropolye became a village.

 During the Russian invasion of Ukraine, Myropillia's location five kilometres from the Russia–Ukraine border has led to significant problems for the village.
 Village infrastructure has been repeatedly attacked by Russian forces, and, according to local activist Tetiana Nahulova, as much as 60% of the population has fled.
+On 2 May 2026, Russian forces claimed control over the village.

 Demographics

 According to the 2001 Ukrainian census, Myropillia has a population of 2,873.
 95.61% of respondents to the 2001 census in Myropillia stated that their native language was Ukrainian.
 Of the remainder, 4.07% stated that their native language was Russian, 0.17% said that their native language was Armenian, and 0.03% each answered that their native language was Belarusian, Moldovan (Romanian), or German.
 As of April 2025, the village had a population of 30.